 Pill testing enables better risk management by consumers.
 It helps you make an informed decision on whether or not to take the drug if it is found to contain unexpected substances.

-The pill testing service will be conducted by volunteer medical staff and analytical chemists using mobile laboratory equipment.
-You will be asked to undertake a pre-test self-assessment which will ask what you believe the substance is and to then provide a small scraping of the substance onto the test equipment.
+Pill testing services are typically conducted at events by medical staff and analytical chemists using mobile laboratory equipment.
+Event patrons may be asked to undertake a pre-test self-assessment which will ask what he or she believes the substance is and to then provide a small scraping of the substance onto the test equipment.

-After the pill has been tested, the staff will provide you with information regarding the results and discuss the risks of drug taking.
-You will be given an opportunity to discard the illicit substance in the amnesty bin.
+After the pill has been tested, the staff will provide the patron with information regarding the results, discuss the risks of drug taking, and provide an opportunity to discard the illicit substance in the amnesty bin.

 Testing can potentially identify a bad batch of pills and provide Health officials and event organisers with an opportunity to warn people before they are taken.
 The collection of data is an important part of evaluating the delivery of pill testing services.

 What is an amnesty bin?